-German police arrest ten people suspected of plotting major attacks
+Germany releases 11 detained after weapons suspicions prove unfounded

 Austrian police are investigating links between the attacker and the far-right Identitarian Movement, which opposes Muslim immigration.

-Reporting by Swantje Stein; Writing by Thomas Escritt; Editing by Helen Popper
+Reporting by Swantje Stein and Reuters TV; Writing by Thomas Escritt; Editing by Helen Popper and Edmund Blair